 This intuitive yet immensely powerful tool makes it easy for project managers to customize workflows, drive collaboration, and achieve fantastic results.
 JIRA also integrates with the rest of the Atlassian suite by offering additional functionality and project management potential.

 We hope you find the best agile project management tools for optimizing your agile workflow!
-If you’re interested in using Filestage to help make your agile project succeed, be sure to schedule your free demo and explore our pricing.
+If you’re interested in using Filestage to help make your agile project succeed, be sure to start your free trial today.